yug49/Rann/README.md

    - Confirm the connection in your wallet

 2. **Acquire RANN Tokens**
-   - Visit the token faucet (for testnet)
+   - Make sure that you have Flow testnet tokens already .
+You can do this by visiting their token faucet
-   - Request testnet RANN tokens (minimum 1,000 for gameplay)
+   - Request testnet RANN tokens
    - Verify token balance in your wallet
    - Approve token spending for platform contracts

 ### Step 2: Mint Your First Warrior NFT
-1. **Navigate to Warrior Creation**
+1. **Navigate to Chaavani**
-   - Go to "Create Warrior" section
-   - Upload custom artwork (JPG, PNG, GIF up to 10MB)
+   - Upload custom artwork (JPG, PNG up to 10MB)
    - Image gets automatically uploaded to IPFS via Pinata
+   -  System calls NEAR AI agent `attributes-generator` for getting the apt details of the NFT
    - Choose a unique name for your warrior

 2. **AI-Generated Attributes**
-   - System calls NEAR AI agent `attributes-generator`
+   - System calls NEAR AI agent `traits-generator`
    - Generates 5 core traits: Strength, Wit, Charisma, Defence, Luck
-   - Each trait ranges from 5,000 to 10,000 points
+   - Each trait ranges from 0 to 10,000 points
    - Traits determine battle effectiveness and special abilities

 3. **Personality Profile Creation**